wdi-infinity/lesson-week_07-day_01-ruby/data-types-exercises.md

 ```text
 Your answer.
 ```
+the answre is 144 , because (16 / 4) = 4 , (2 + 1) = 3 , 4+3=12 ,
+then 12 **2 = 144 .
 ```rb
 ("a milli " + "a milli") * 3
 ```
 ```text
 Your answer.
 ```
+"a milli a millia milli a millia milli a milli"
 ```rb
 ("a milli " * 4) / 2
 ```
 ```text
 Your answer.
 ```
+the answre should be a milli a milli a milli a milli, but when divided by 2 we can't do that because it strig and number
 ```rb
 my_favorite_number = 13
 puts "My favorite number is: " + my_favorite_number